Algeria: Military

 The military of Algeria consists of the People's National Army (ANP), the Algerian National Navy (MRA), and the Algerian Air Force (QJJ), plus the Territorial Air Defence Forces.
 It is the direct successor of the National Liberation Army (Armée de Libération Nationale or ALN), the armed wing of the nationalist National Liberation Front which fought French colonial occupation during the Algerian War of Independence (1954–62).

 Total military personnel include 147,000 active, 150,000 reserve, and 187,000 paramilitary staff (2008 estimate).
 Service in the military is compulsory for men aged 19–30, for a total of 12 months.

-The military expenditure was 4.3% of the gross domestic product (GDP) in 2012.
+As of 2026, Global Firepower ranks Algeria 27th among 145 countries in its annual conventional military-strength index, with a PowerIndex score of 0.4849.
+The same assessment ranks Algeria second among African states, behind Egypt.
+The International Institute for Strategic Studies (IISS) describes The Military Balance as an assessment of military forces, personnel, equipment inventories and defence economics covering more than 170 countries.
 Algeria has the second-largest military in North Africa with the largest defence budget in Africa ($10 billion).
-Most of Algeria's weapons are imported from Russia, with whom they are a close ally.

-In 2007, the Algerian Air Force signed a deal with Russia to purchase 49 MiG-29SMT and 6 MiG-29UBT at an estimated cost of $1.9 billion.
-Russia is also building two 636-type diesel submarines for Algeria.
+According to the Stockholm International Peace Research Institute (SIPRI), Algeria spent approximately US$25.4 billion on its military in 2025, placing it 20th globally among the countries with the highest military expenditure.

+After Algerian state media confirmed the acquisition of the Sukhoi Su-57, this makes Algeria the first operator of fighters of the new 5th generation in Africa, the Arab world, or among Muslim-majority countries. to acquire the Russian fifth-generation fighter.
+Algeria's other principal modern weapons include the T-90 main battle tank, Su-30MKA multirole fighter, Su-35 fighter, Su-57 fifth-generation fighter, MiG-29 fighter, Mi-28 attack helicopter, S-400 missile system and Kilo-class submarine.
+The country's modernization programme has relied heavily on Russian equipment as most of Algeria's weapons are imported from Russia, while China and European suppliers have also become significant sources of military technology.